billiondev-911/next_alura/README.md

 # AluraQuiz Base

-Seja bem vindo ao projeto base do AluraQuiz!!!
-Passos fundamentais:
+Welcome to the AluraQuiz base project!!!
+Fundamental steps:
-- Marque esse projeto com uma estrela
+- Mark this project with a star
-- Siga as instruções das aulas e conteúdo extra da Imersão React Next.js
+- Follow the instructions in the classes and extra content of the React Next.js Immersion
-- Faça o deploy na Vercel e compartilhe
+- Deploy it on Vercel and share it

 ![Capa do Projeto](/_docs/aluraquiz-base.png)